Fernande Glyn: Early life

-Glyn's parents were Ferdinand Glynn (1865-1930), a labour organiser and salesman, and Minnie Vos (1896-1937) a saleswoman.
+Glyn's parents were Ferdinand Glynn (1865–1930), a labour organiser and salesman, and Minnie Vos (1896–1937) a saleswoman.
 An orphan from the age of ten, Glyn attended the Santa Maria Convent School in Lawson, New South Wales.

 Glyn's unusual first name was a feminine version of her father, Ferdinand's, name.
 She was sometimes credited with the last name 'Glynn' rather than 'Glyn', as per the original version of her father's last name.

 She was the niece of the celebrated actor Neva Carr Glyn (and therefore also related to another well-regarded actor, Neva Carr Glyn's son Nick Tate).

 Career

 Career in Britain

 Glyn worked in Britain between 1952 and 1958, appearing on both BBC and ITV television programs.
-The first record of Glyn's stage work is in Wales: she appeared in a 1952 production of A Christmas Carol in Bridgend.
-She also appeared in the Colwyn Bay Repertory Theatre's production of Rag Time by David Read in 1956.
+The first record of Glyn's stage work is in Wales, where she appeared in a 1952 production of A Christmas Carol in Bridgend.
+She also appeared in the Colwyn Bay Repertory Theatre's production of Ragtime by David Read in 1956.
 Soon afterwards she acted (as ‘mother’) alongside John Unicomb (‘father') in Dennis Driscoll's Off the Deep End, also for the Colwyn Bay Repertory Theatre.

-Glyn's last known work in Britain was in two television films from 1957: The Bloodless Arena and The Kentish Robin.
+Glyn's last known work in Britain was in two television films from 1957 – The Bloodless Arena and The Kentish Robin.